 - Buzhardt, L. “Genetics Basics – Coat Color Genetics in Dogs.”
 VCA Hospitals

 - Evertset al. 2000.
-“Identification of a Premature Stop Codon in the Melanocyte-Stimulating Hormone Receptor Gene (MC1R) in Labrador and Golden Retrievers with Yellow Coat Colour.”
+“Identification of a Premature Stop Codon in the Melanocyte-Stimulating Hormone Receptor Gene (MC1R) in Labrador and Golden Retrievers with Yellow Coat Color.”
 Animal Genetics Journal.

 - Howell et al. 2015.
 “Puppy Parties and Beyond: The Role of Early Age Socialization Practices on Adult Dog Behavior.”